 David Rockefeller – Wife and Children

 He was married to Margaret Mcgrath in 1940 and had a happy family of six children.
 His children were named as David Rockefeller Jr, Abby, Neva, Peggy, Richard, Eileen.
-His wife died in the year 1996 and he himself underwent a heart transplant at the age of 99, his sixth in years.
+His wife died in the year 1996.

 Awards and Accolades